+Thou alone was counted worthy

+This world's ransom to uphold;

+For a shipwreck'd race preparing

+Harbour, like the Ark of old;

+With the sacred Blood anointed

+From the smitten Lamb that rolled.

+ANNOUNCEMENTS

+Easter Vigil

-ANNOUNCEMENTS Easter Vigil Please bring a bell if you are attending the Easter Vigil on Saturday evening.
+Please bring a bell if you are attending the Easter Vigil on Saturday evening.
 It can be rung with all the other bells in the church during the singing of the Gloria.
 Everyone is invited to the Resurrection party that follows the liturgy.
 If you are able to contribute hot or cold finger foods (savory or sweet) for the party, please bring them to the kitchen before the Vigil begins.
 We would be grateful also for donations of wine or beer.
-Thank vou.
-Better Sight & Sound Large print copies of the bulletin and hymn book are available from the sidespeople, as are ear pieces that provide enhanced hearing capability.
-News for Children On Easter Sunday there will be an Easter egg hunt after the 11 am service.
-FaithWorks Campaign Please help us reach our 2017 FaithWorks goal by returning your FaithWorks cheque (made out to the parish, memo "FaithWorks") to the church St. Martin's Art Fair and Variety Show The Outreach Committee, in support of the ministry of the Parkdale Activity & Recreation Centre (PARC) on Queen Street West, will be hosting a special St. Martin's Arts for PARC and Variety Show on Saturday, April 29.
-Come and see the works of many local artists from 12-6 p.m.
-There will be desserts and refreshments and children's programming.
-A variety show featuring many of our talented St. Martin's parishioners will begin at 6:30 p.m.
-All are welcome.
-Entry tickets are now available.
-Trip to see the Old Bells of York Mark your calendars for the parish's trip on Wednesday, May 10th to see the amazing ring of bells and the bell-ringers at work at St. James' Cathedral.
-A registration form with more information is available at the back of the church SERVICES DURING HOLY WEEK & EASTER Good Friday, April 14 2:30 p.m. - Sacramental Confession (Reconciliation) Easter Eve, April 15 8:30 p.m. - The Great Vigil of Easter (followed by the 'Resurrection Party') Celebrant & Preacher-Bishop Jenny Andison Easter Sunday, April 16 8:30 a.m. - Eucharist 11:00 a.m. - Procession and Festal Eucharist Easter Monday, April 17 7:00 p.m. - Eucharist 3.
-Thou alone was counted worthy This world's ransom to uphold; For a shipwreck'd race preparing Harbour. like the Ark of old: With the sacred Blood anointed A Reading from the Letter to the Hebrews Since, then, we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast to our confession.
+Thank you.

+Better Sight & Sound

+Large print copies of the bulletin and hymn book are available from the sidespeople, as are ear pieces that provide enhanced hearing capability.

+News for Children

+On Easter Sunday there will be an Easter egg hunt after the 11 am service.
+Children are invited to gather after the service in the Sunday School rooms downstairs before the Hunt.

+FaithWorks Campaign

+Please help us reach our 2018 FaithWorks goal by returning your FaithWorks cheque (made out to St. Martin's, with "FaithWorks" on the memo line) on the collection plate or by mail to the church.

+Saturday Service & Supper

+Mark your calendar now for the next Saturday Service & Supper to be held on Saturday, April 14th at 5:30 p.m.

+Collection of Eyeglasses and Hearing Aids

+A box is available at the back of the church to receive donations of gently used and unbroken eyeglasses (including prescription sunglasses) and hearing aids.

+Parish Gift for Mother Susan

+Envelopes are available at the back of the church for those who would like to contribute to a parish gift for Canon Susan Bell as we give thanks for her 20 years of ministry at St. Martin's and pray for her new ministry as Coadjustor Bishop of Niagara.

+SERVICES DURING HOLY WEEK & EASTER

+Good Friday, March 30

+2:30 p.m. - Sacramental Confession (Reconciliation)

+Easter Eve, March 31

+8:30 p.m. - The Great Vigil of Easter (followed by the 'Resurrection Party')

+Easter Sunday, April 1

+8:30 a.m. - Eucharist

+11:00 a.m. - Procession and Festal Eucharist

+Easter Monday, April 2 7:00 p.m. - Eucharist

+A Reading from the Letter to the Hebrews

+Since, then, we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast to our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who in every respect has been tested as we are, yet without sin.
 Let us therefore approach the throne of grace with boldness, so that we may receive mercy and find grace to help in time of need.
 In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to the one who was able to save him from death, and he was heard because of his reverent submission.
 Although he was a Son, he learned obedience through what he suffered; and having been made perfect, he became the source of eternal salvation for all who obey him.

-Hebrews 4:14-16: 5:7-9
+Hebrews 4:14-16; 5:7-9

+Piero della Francesca: Polittico della Misericordia

+Priest: This is the wood of the Cross, on which hung the Saviour of the world.